polkadot-developers/polkadot-docs/polkadot-protocol/introduction/glossary.md

 A means of executing a function call in a given [runtime](#runtime) with a set of dependencies.
 There are two orchestration engines in Substrate, _WebAssembly_ and _native_.

 - The _native executor_ uses a natively compiled runtime embedded in the node to execute calls.
-This is a performance optimization that up-to-date nodes can take advantage of
+This is a performance optimization available to up-to-date nodes

-- The _WebAssembly executor_ uses a [Wasm](#webassembly-wasm) binary and a Wasm interpreter to execute calls
+- The _WebAssembly executor_ uses a [Wasm](#webassembly-wasm) binary and a Wasm interpreter to execute calls.
 The binary is guaranteed to be up-to-date regardless of the version of the blockchain node because it is persisted in the [state](#state) of the Substrate-based chain.

 ## Extrinsic

-An extrinsic is a general term for data that originates outside of the runtime, is included in a block, and leads to some action.
+A general term for data that originates outside of the runtime, is included in a block, and leads to some action.
 This includes user-initiated transactions as well as inherent transactions placed into the block by the block builder.

 It is a SCALE-encoded array typically consisting of a version number, signature, and varying data types indicating the resulting runtime function to be called.
 Extrinsics can take two forms: [inherents](#inherent-transactions) and [transactions](#transaction).

 For more technical details, see the [Polkadot spec](https://spec.polkadot.network/#id-extrinsics){target=\_blank}.

 ## Existential Deposit

 The minimum balance an account is allowed to have in the [Balances pallet](https://paritytech.github.io/polkadot-sdk/master/pallet_balances/index.html){target=\_blank}.
 Accounts cannot be created with a balance less than the existential deposit amount.

 If an account balance drops below this amount, the Balances pallet uses [a FRAME System API](https://paritytech.github.io/substrate/master/frame_system/pallet/struct.Pallet.html#method.dec_ref){target=\_blank} to drop its references to that account.

-If a reference to an account is dropped, the account can be [reaped](https://paritytech.github.io/substrate/master/frame_system/pallet/struct.Pallet.html#method.allow_death){target=\_blank}.
+If the Balances reference to an account is dropped, the account can be [reaped](https://paritytech.github.io/substrate/master/frame_system/pallet/struct.Pallet.html#method.allow_death){target=\_blank}.

 ## Fork Choice Rule/Strategy

-A fork choice rule (or strategy) helps determine which chain is valid when reconciling several network forks.
+A fork choice rule or strategy helps determine which chain is valid when reconciling several network forks.
 A common fork choice rule is the [longest chain](https://paritytech.github.io/polkadot-sdk/master/sc_consensus/struct.LongestChain.html){target=\_blank}, in which the chain with the highest number of blocks is selected.

 ## FRAME (Framework for Runtime Aggregation of Modularized Entities)

-An acronym for the _Framework for Runtime Aggregation of Modularized Entities_ that enables developers to create blockchain [runtime](#runtime) environments from a modular set of components called [pallets](#pallet).
+Enables developers to create blockchain [runtime](#runtime) environments from a modular set of components called [pallets](#pallet).
 It utilizes a set of procedural macros to construct runtimes.

 [Visit the Polkadot SDK docs for more details on FRAME.](https://paritytech.github.io/polkadot-sdk/master/polkadot_sdk_docs/polkadot_sdk/frame_runtime/index.html){target=\_blank}

 ## Full Node

-It is a node that prunes historical states, keeping only recent finalized block states to reduce storage needs.
+A node that prunes historical states, keeping only recent finalized block states to reduce storage needs.
 Full nodes provide current chain state access and allow direct submission and validation of [extrinsics](#extrinsic), maintaining network decentralization.

 ## Genesis Configuration

 A mechanism for specifying the initial state of a blockchain.
 By convention, this initial state or first block is commonly referred to as the _genesis state_ or _genesis block_.

-The genesis configuration for Substrate-based chains is accomplished by way of a [chain specification](#chain-specification) file.
+- The genesis configuration for Substrate-based chains is accomplished by way of a [chain specification](#chain-specification) file.

-The chain specification file makes it easy to use a single Substrate codebase as the foundation for multiple independently configured chains.
+- The chain specification file makes it easy to use a single Substrate codebase as the foundation for multiple independently configured chains.

 ## GRANDPA